piratesofsi/deployhub/README.md

 * Application routing
 * Cloud infrastructure

----

 ## Project Status

 DeployHub is currently under active development.

-The upload service, Cloudflare R2 integration, and initial Redis pipeline are fully functional.
-The build service, request handler, and frontend dashboard are currently in active development.
+The upload service, Cloudflare R2 integration, and initial Redis pipeline are functional.
+The build service, request handler, and frontend are being developed as the project progresses.

 ```
 ```